bingomanatee/forest-io/README.md

 * **addField(name, value, validator = undefined, def = {})**: adds a field to the Form definition.
 * **remField(name)**: removes a field from the fields branch.
 * **addSubForm(name, fields, onSubmit = null, validate = null)**: adds a form to the fields' collection.

+### Locking Fields and Forms

+Individual fields can be *locked* to prevent value update from working.
+Additionally, you can lock the entire form, preventing any of its fields from being updated.
+Lastly, submitting a form locks it; this is a reflection of the forms' *status* property.

+## form.do.submit() in detail

+Form status is one of the following:

+* `form:editing` -- unlocks fields for change
+* `form:sumbitting` -- while data is on the way
+* `form:saved` -- when the transmission has been completed
+* `form:error` -- if the transmission is unsuccessful.

+calling `myForm.do.submit()` returns a promise that wraps the onSubmit function passed as the third argument to the Form constructor.
+It will get a summary of the fields' values.
+Actual REST transport of the data is the responsibility of the developer.

+the onSubmit function is stored in your form instance's `res` (resource) collection.
+If you want to stub another function into the form you can replace the handler by calling `myInstance.res('onSubmit', stubFunction)` - this will inject your stubFunction into your form instance.

 ### pairing field I/0 with a form: